caballa/ftclp/README.md

 1. Non-discriminating Arguments and Their Uses.
 H. Christiansen and J. P. Gallagher.
 ICLP'09.

-# Current Limitations
+## Limitations ##

 - FTCLP only proves invariant candidates generated by interpolation.
 Thus, any other technique that aims at finding safe invariants (e.g., Abstract Interpretation) can help our tool.
-Specially, ideas from abstract compilation could be very useful.

 - FTCLP only generates interpolants from real and linear integer arithmetic theories.
-Consideration of recursive datatypes such as lists is in our TODO list.

 - FTCLP does not use any capability from the Tabled CLP system implemented in Ciao.

 - FTCLP only solves linear recursive Horn clauses.

-# Using FTCLP for proving verification conditions
+## Using FTCLP for proving verification conditions ##

 CLP (aka Constrained Horn Clauses, CHC) provides a suitable formalism for expressing veriﬁcation conditions that guarantee the correctness of imperative, functional, or concurrent programs.
 Since FTCLP is a solver for CHCs we can use it in order to prove whether a set of verification conditions (VCs) holds.

 These VCs can come from safety or termination as well as from different programming languages.
 Once we translated those to Constrained Horn clauses we can use directly FTCLP to prove them.
 This is one of the key advantages of using CLP as intermediate language since we do not need to implement different tools for different languages or properties.
 Moreover, since the use of CLP as intermediate representation in verification tools is becoming more popular, it is much easier to communicate FTCLP with other verifiers.

 The VCs must be encoded in such way that they hold iff its corresponding CLP program has no solutions.

-We provide a script called ```horn-prover``` in the ```bin``` directory that specializes FTCLP (by choosing some suitable options) for proving verification conditions.
+We provide a script called ```horn-prover``` in the ```scripts``` directory that specializes FTCLP (by choosing some suitable options) for proving verification conditions.

-## Usage
+### Usage ###

 ```
 horn_prover filename.pl -entry E [ <options> ]